Chapter 2: Supporting students coping with Covid-19 grief

 - Introduce students to the Question Jar and let them know that if they have any questions related to COVID-19 (or anything at all, if you would like) that they can write the questions down and put them in the jar.

 - Set a weekly time when you will go through the jar and *do your best* to answer questions.
-Be sure to let class know that sometimes the answer will be that you don’t know.
+Be sure to let the class know that sometimes the answer will be that you don’t know.

-- Review questions prior to answering to ensure you are able to give class your best answer
+- Review questions prior to answering to ensure you are able to give the class your best answer

 This activity will give students a chance to ask their COVID-related questions to a medical professional.